Winter is coming and our 2019 season flu vaccine is now in stock!!

-All our doctors and our nurse, Suzanne, will be able to administer the vaccine and please ensure that you get yours!
+All our doctors and our nurses, Suzanne & Adele, will be able to administer the vaccine and please ensure that you get yours!

 There are some excellent resources out there in relation to the flu vaccine and the HSE has a good page of links and information.
 Below, we will go through some of the most frequently asked questions we get.

 If you are unsure as to whether you are eligible for the flu vaccine just ask us!
 We are happy to go through it with you.

 Ideally everybody who does not have a reason not to!
 Those working in offices, hospitals and those at school are particularly at risk, along with those mentioned below.

 - Adults and children aged 6 months and older with a long-term health condition such as: